fuzehq/documentation/pages/walkthroughs/payments.md

 Using this API you can create a customer wallet which can be later used to receive client funds.
 If the wallet already exists for a symbol, then the same will be returned to you.

+**Conversion currency**
+While creating a wallet you can optionally specify a fiat/crypto conversion currency tied to that wallet.
+So any funds deposited in that wallet will be converted to the specified currency and settled with you.
+For example if you mention the symbol as "USDT_USD", then the customer can deposit USDT in the returned wallet which will be automatically converted to USD.

 **Endpoint**

 ```